DataDog/integrations-core/greenhouse/README.md

 7. Select **Unlisted vendor** for Partner (if your name is not in the list).
 8. Add a description for your API key.
 9. Click **Manage permissions**.
-10. Copy and paste the API key as it cannot be retrieved later.
+10. Copy and paste the **API key** as it cannot be retrieved later.
 11. Under **Manage permissions**, check "Audit Log V1".
 (**Note**: If this option is not available, contact **[Greenhouse support][4]** to enable the audit log feature.)
 12. Click **Save**.

-#### Greenhouse Integration Configuration

-Configure the Datadog endpoint to forward Greenhouse events as logs to Datadog.
+#### Configure the Datadog endpoint to forward Greenhouse events as logs to Datadog

 1. Navigate to Greenhouse.
 2. Add your Greenhouse API Key.